premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

 - Test results are the outcome of the whole process of STLC.
-- Test results offer an insight into the deliverables of a software.
+- Test results offer an insight into the deliverables of software.
 - They are significant in representing the status of the project to the stakeholders.

 </blockquote>